 This Circular has been prepared in connection with the 2021 annual general and special meeting of shareholders to be held at 3:00 p.m.
-(Vancouver time) on Wednesday, May 12, 2021 (the "Meeting").
-If you owned Pan American common shares ("Shares") as of the close of business on March 19, 2021 (the "Record Date"), you have the right to attend the Meeting and vote on the various items of business to be addressed at the Meeting in person or by proxy.
+(Vancouver time) on Wednesday, May 11, 2022 (the "Meeting").
+If you owned Pan American common shares ("Shares") as of the close of business on March 15, 2022 (the "Record Date"), you have the right to attend the Meeting and vote on the various items of business to be addressed at the Meeting in person or by proxy.
 You retain these rights if the Meeting is adjourned or postponed.

-Due to ongoing governmental restrictions and guidelines relating to the COVID-19 pandemic, however, shareholders and proxyholders should not attend the Meeting in person and all shareholders are urged to vote in advance by proxy as discussed in more detail in this Circular.
-While we have made arrangements to accept votes cast in person if necessary, access to the Meeting will likely not be permitted.
+Due to the ongoing COVID-19 pandemic, however, shareholders and proxyholders should not attend the Meeting in person and all shareholders are urged to vote in advance by proxy as discussed in more detail in this Circular.
+While we have made arrangements to accept votes cast in person if necessary, there will be limitations on the number of persons permitted entry to the physical Meeting location.
+This means that shareholders and proxyholders may not be permitted entry.
+The Meeting will be made accessible through a live conference call and webcast.

-Please refer to page 7 of this Circular for important information about your ability to participate in the Meeting despite restrictions on in-person attendance due to COVID-19.
+Please refer to page 7 of this Circular for important information about your ability to participate in the Meeting in-person attendance due to the COVID-19 pandemic.